DanishZohaib/My-AI-Journey/README.md

 - Share my learning journey with others.

 ## 🤝 Join Me!
 This is just the beginning!
-If you're also interested in AI, feel free to connect, collaborate, and share ideas.
+If you're also interested in python and AI, feel free to connect, collaborate, and share ideas.
 Let's learn and grow together! 🚀

 ---
 💡 *Learning AI, one step at a time!*